md-Junaid/tut-on-php/README.md

-# tut-on-php
-Tutorial on PHP static website
+#Tutorial on php
+This is a static website developed using technologies HTML and CSS.
+The study content is copied from w3schools.
+##THIS PROJECT IS FOR EDUCATION PURPOSE ONLY